US recession risk grows as yield curve inverts

 The yield on the Five-year US Treasury note fell below the yield on the Three-year note.

-That means bond investors get paid more to hold shorter term US government debt than they do for holding it for a longer term.
+That means bond investors get paid more to hold shorter-term US government debt than they do for holding it for a longer term.

 If you think about the interest banks offer on their term deposits - that's not the way it is supposed to work.

-When the inversion happens it is considered a sign of pessimism about the long term outlook.
+When the inversion happens it is considered a sign of pessimism about the long-term outlook.

 This was the first time it has happened in the US for more than a decade.